- Get Involved

 BIBLIOGRAPHY:Roy Franklin Hall and Helen Gibbard Hall, Collin County: Pioneering in North Texas (Quanah, Texas: Nortex, 1975).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "SHEPTON, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvs83.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "SHEPTON, TX," accessed April 25, 2019, http://www.tshaonline.org/handbook/online/articles/hvs83.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.